gkaemmer/next-minimal-auth/README.md

 # Next Minimal Auth

-This project demonstrates a very small amount of code to allow Next.js authenticate requests on both the server and the client.
+This project demonstrates a very small amount of code to allow Next.js to authenticate requests on both the server and the client.
 This is done by saving a JWT in a cookie on the Next.js host.

 The JWT is created by a separate Micro server (`server/index.js`).